 How the P/E ratio is calculated?

 Interested in doing your own analysis of U.S. stock market?
 Purchase the U.S. Historical Stock Returns Researcher Dataset by Siblis Research and analyze the historical performance of almost ten thousand public US companies for the past 40 years.
 The dataset provides adjusted share prices (total returns) on a monthly level of 9,622 individual public stocks.
-The dataset provides also market capitalizations & GICS sector classifications of the companies so you can analyze the stock market returns by size and sector.
+The dataset provides also market capitalizations of the companies so you can analyze the stock market returns by size.
 Examine a sample dataset from here.